 Law enforcement in rural Alaska is different than most places in the “Lower 48.”
 Many officers from the Lower 48 have come to Alaska expecting a similar work environment and are often surprised they don’t have the necessary skills or training to be successful here.
 We want to ensure lateral hires are trained and equipped to succeed and to use their past training and experience in a way that helps them thrive.

 Applicants who are currently certified by their state’s police certification process (POST, *COLES, etc.), have attended a state certified training academy with at least 650 hours and have one year of full time experience at a full-service law enforcement agency will be considered for a lateral position with DPS.
 Pay is determined by how many years of similar service the applicant has prior to DPS hire.
 DPS realizes that each certified police officer comes with unique experience, training and skills and will work with each applicant to assess the proper course of training.
 DPS wants to be certain the lateral officers we hire are properly trained, equipped and supported to be successful in the field.
-DPS will, on a case by case basis, work with the Alaska Police Standards Council to determine if a candidate will need to attend our full Alaska Law Enforcement Training (ALET) academy in Sitka for 18 weeks or if an abbreviated training regimen will be approved.
+DPS will, on a case by case basis, work with the Alaska Police Standards Council to determine if a candidate will need to attend our full Alaska Law Enforcement Training (ALET) academy in Sitka for 18 weeks or if an abbreviated training regimen (8-week in Sitka) will be approved.